DannyArends/DaNode/README.md

 ##### Contributing

 Want to contribute?
 Great!
-Contribute to DaNode by starring or forking on Github, and feel free to start an issue or sending a pull request.

-Fell free to also post comments on commits.
+Contribute to this repo by starring ⭐ or forking 🍴, and feel free to start an issue first to discuss idea's before sending a pull request.
+You're also welcome to post comments on commits.

-Or be a maintainer, and adopt (the documentation of) a function.

 ##### License

-DaNode is written by Danny Arends and is released under the GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3).
-See [LICENSE.txt](LICENSE.txt).
+Written by Danny Arends and released as [GPLv3](LICENSE.txt).